eugeniop/blog/_posts/2020-03-28-A-Very-Simple-Task-Scheduler-on-Arduino.md

 Notice that this scheduler has no notion of precise time.
 All `actions` run sequentially one after the other.
 Some might take longer than others.
 And because they all run in the `main thread` (if we can call it that way), you are free to use any time limiting/manipulation function (e.g. `delay` or `millis`).
 The end result is that it is possible that some functions will not run *exactly* at the time you scheduled them.
 This is more of a cooperative scheduler.
 And needless to say, if an `action` never returns, then nothing else will run!
 This is totally fine for this design where precision timing is not required (and `ticks` are measured in *minutes* which is almost eternal time for a microprocessor).

 > An application like mine doesn't really require the sophistication of an _OS like_ task scheduler.

+Also, notice the use of _fixed_ arrays (e.g. `MAX_ACTIONS`).
+In this project, there's a well known list of actions, and there's no need for any dynamic allocation.
+In small systems like this, with contrained memory, I like keeping things as bare bones as possible.